May Night Sky Astronomy (2023)

 The spring night skies are home to some wonderful globular clusters.
 M3 in Canes Venatici and M5 in Serpens are good targets for a small telescope and can also be glimpsed with binoculars from sites with dark skies.

 As Hercules rises, globular clusters M13 and M92 become visible targets.
-M13 is one of the brightest and best-known globular clusters in the northern sky.
+M13 is one of the northern sky's brightest and best-known globular clusters.
 The Hercules Globular Cluster was the target of the Arecibo message, a message beamed from the Arecibo Observatory in Puerto Rico in 1974, which contained information about the human race, Earth's location and other data.
 However, the message will never reach its target.
 It will arrive at the past position of M13 in about 25,000 years, but the cluster will no longer be there at that point.

 M13 - Globular cluster in Hercules